rndblog/rndblog.github.io/_posts/2015-09-13-notes-on-nosql-basics.markdown

 Document databases provide the ability to query on any field within a document.

-Some products provide indexing options to optimize queries, some of these products provide the ability to analyze data in place, without it needing to be replicated to dedicated analytics or search engines.
+Some products provide indexing options to optimize queries, some of them also may provide ability to analyze data in place, without it needing to be replicated to dedicated analytics or search engines.

 Examples: **MongoDB** and **CouchBase**